An opportunity for income seekers

 Key takeaways

-• Leveraged loans currently offer higher yields than other fixed income assets and have also outperformed stocks so far this year.
+• Leveraged loans currently offer higher yields than other fixed income assets.

-• Yields on leveraged loans have historically risen along with inflation and interest rates.
+• Yields on leveraged loans have historically risen along with interest rates.

-• As inflation and interest rates rise, leveraged loans may be worth considering as additions to portfolios.
+• As inflation persists and interest rates remain high, leveraged loans may be worth considering as additions to portfolios.

 • In exchange for higher yields and inflation protection, leveraged loans pose credit and liquidity risk.

-What to do?
-If you are seeking higher yields and inflation protection and are willing to take on more risk than with highly rated bonds, it may be a good time to learn more about investing in leveraged loans, which are one of only a handful of investment options whose yields have kept pace with inflation this year.
+If you are seeking higher yields and are willing to take on more risk than with highly rated bonds, it may be a good time to learn more about investing in loans.

 What are leveraged loans?

-Leveraged loans are loans made by banks or other financial institutions to companies who often use them to refinance their debt, fund mergers and acquisitions, or finance projects.
+Leveraged loans—also known as floating-rate loans or bank loans—are loans made by banks or other financial institutions that are then sold to investors.
+Companies may use the money they get to refinance their debt, fund mergers and acquisitions, or finance projects.
 The companies that receive these loans typically have credit ratings that are below investment grade.
 These loans usually have a term of between 5 to 7 years, though the borrower can repay them at any time.
 They are secured by collateral such as the borrower's real estate and equipment, as well as intellectual property including brands, trademarks, and customer lists.

 Unlike bonds that pay fixed rates of interest, bank loans pay interest at rates that adjust periodically, based on a publicly available, short-term interest rate.
 One of the most commonly used rates for setting interest rates on leveraged loans is the Secured Overnight Financing Rate, known as SOFR.